ArchRepos/phonebook/README.md

 ## Logic
 * Read data from file and write to file only once , when you start the application and when you close the application.
 * Keep data inside a Collection, select one according to your need.
 (List, Map, Set)
+* use `stream` for searching, filtering and sorting operations
 * Needed operations:
 ```
 1. Create person